 - There is no single cause of a crash, but a number of factors that simply led up to that point.
-However, understanding the factors you can control and make an effort to make safer decisions can minimize the risk of crashes, injuries, or other undesirable events.
+However, understanding the factors you can control and making an effort to choose safer decisions can minimize the risk of crashes, injuries, or other undesirable events.

 - A method devised by the Motorcycle Safety Foundation (MSF) is Search, Evaluate, Execute (SEE).

-- Pay attention for anything that could increase risk factors
+- Search for anything that could increase risk factors.

 Preparing Yourself and Others For the Ride

-- Don't ride if you're tired, drunk, under any medication that impairs your ability to think or make quick decisions.
+- Don't ride if you're tired, drunk, under any medication/suffering any illness that impairs your ability to think, make quick decisions or physically react.
 You need to be alert at all times on the road.